lsprangers/lsprangers.github.io/docs/aws_sap/NETWORKING.md

 - Intra and Inter region peering
     - Allows for data mesh architecture where you can have a Hub TGW per region that connects multiple resources and accounts in that region, and then for every region you have you connect the Hub TGW's to create a mesh of TGW's across all regions

+##### End-to-end flow: Private subnet → Internet via NAT GW + IGW
+So the main question that always comes up is "I have an instance in a private subnet, how does it reach the internet?"

+The solution involves using a NAT Gateway in a public subnet to translate private IP's to public ones, which then routes to an Internet Gateway which requires a public IP being sent to it, and then the IGW routes to the internet

+- ***Nat GW*** allows traffic out to internet, but not back in
+    - A NAT GW performs Network Address and Port Translation (NAPT): it rewrites the source private IP and ephemeral port to the NAT GW Elastic IP and a mapped port
+        - This operates at the IP and transport layers (L3/L4) on TCP/UDP packets
+    - NAT GW does require an IGW to actually reach the internet
+    - We can then route `0.0.0.0/0` traffic from private subnet to NAT GW, and it can go out into the world
+- ***IGW*** allows traffic both ways, but only for public IP's
+    - These make subnets public
+    - Allows internet to reach instances with public IP's
+        - Egress-only IGW for IPv6 outbound only (this is a very specific use case for IPv6)

+With the 2 above components we can allow private instances to reach the internet

+- Prereqs:
+  - Private subnet route table: `0.0.0.0/0` $\rarr$ `nat-xxxxxxxx`
+  - Public subnet (where NAT GW lives) route table: `0.0.0.0/0` $\rarr$ `igw-xxxxxxxx`
+  - NAT GW has an Elastic IP (EIP).
+NAT Instance alternative must have Src/Dst check disabled.

+- Outbound (private EC2 → Internet):
+  1. Private EC2 sends packet to public dest (e.g., 1.2.3.4).
+Src IP = 10.x.x.x (private).
+  2. VPC router matches `0.0.0.0/0` in the private subnet route table $\rarr$ forwards to NAT GW ENI in a public subnet.
+  3. Subnet NACLs are evaluated (SGs on EC2; NAT GW does not use SGs).
+  4. NAT GW performs source NAT: `10.x.x.x:ephemeral` $\rarr$ `EIP:ephemeral`, stores the translation state.
+  5. NAT GW forwards to IGW (via the public subnet route table default route).
+  6. IGW egresses to the AWS edge $\rarr$ public Internet $\rarr$ remote service.

+- Return (Internet $\rarr$ private EC2):
+  1. Remote service replies to the NAT GW’s EIP.
+  2. Packet enters AWS at the IGW and is delivered to the NAT GW ENI.
+  3. NAT GW uses the flow state to translate dest back: `EIP:ephemeral → 10.x.x.x:ephemeral`.
+  4. Packet is sent into the VPC to the private subnet; NACLs evaluated; EC2 SG allows the stateful return.
+  5. EC2 receives the reply.

+- Notes:
+  - NAT GW supports only outbound-initiated flows; unsolicited inbound to private EC2 is blocked.
+  - NAT Instance variant: replace steps with instance target; instance SG applies; it performs NAT then forwards to IGW.
+  - IPv6: use an Egress-Only IGW (no NAT); outbound is allowed, inbound unsolicited is blocked.

 ### VPC Endpoints
 - Allow us to privately connect to AWS services without going over internet or needing IGW, NAT GW, VPN, Direct Connect
 - Two types: